rust-lang/book/src/ch05-00-structs.md

 }
 ```

 In one way, this is a little better.
-Tuples let us add a little bit of
+Tuples let us add a bit of structure, and
-structure, and we’re now passing just one argument.
-But in another way this
+we’re now passing just one argument.
+But in another way this method less clear:
-method less clear: tuples don’t give names to their elements, so our
+tuples don’t give names to their elements, so our calculation has gotten more
-calculation has gotten more confusing because we have to use the tuple's index:
+confusing because we have to index into the parts of the tuple:

 ```rust,ignore
 dimensions.0 * dimensions.1